 Borknagar singer Andreas "Vintersorg" Hedlund would be replaced by Pål Mathiesen (a.k.a.
 Athera) of Susperia and Chrome Division at the Brutal Assault festival in 2013 due to the former man’s work obligations.
-Chrome Division woud release its fourth album, Infernal Rock Eternal, on January 17th, 2014 through Nuclear Blast.
+Chrome Division would release its fourth album, Infernal Rock Eternal, on January 17th, 2014 through Nuclear Blast.
+Eddie Guz returned for the 2018 album.
+Ogee had left in 2017.
+Shagrath played bass here.

 CHROME DIVISION - DOOMSDAY ROCK ’N ROLL - NUCLEAR BLAST